HocTran/hoctran.github.io/_posts/2021-10-24-RNN-predict-currency-exchange-rate-part1.md

 [The full source code can be found here](https://github.com/HocTran/rnn-currency-exchange-rate).

 As a beginner, I also have some troubles while building up and running the solution, so I want to share the setup as well.
-Of course, a little Python experience will help you go faster, but if you don't have, it's fine; you still get it quickly with basic programming skills, I promise 😉.
+Of course, a little Python experience will help you go faster, but if you don't have, it's fine; you still get it quickly with basic programming skills or with [30 mins crash course](https://www.w3schools.com/python/default.asp) on w3school, I promise 😉.

 This article consists of several steps to go: